keyboard_arrow_up

 Polyethylene (PE)

-A lightweight, durable plastic that is stain-resistant and impervious to damage from chemicals, fluids, or temperature variations.
+A lightweight, durable plastic that resists stains and performs well against many chemicals, fluids, and temperature changes.

 Polymer